Frequently Asked Questions | Inheritance, Probate & Divorce Loans | Level

 How does an Inheritance Advance work?

-To get started, you need to provide some basic details about yourself and the estate.
-Once we’ve had a consultation and your full application is processed, we’ll provide a fast decision and transfer the funds to your bank account.
+The loan is repaid directly from the estate once probate is granted, with no monthly repayments.
+After probate is granted and the loan is repaid, you will receive any remaining inheritance.
+To get started, provide some basic details about yourself and the estate.
+Once a consultation has taken place and your full application is processed, we will provide a fast decision and transfer funds to your bank account.

 How much does an Inheritance Advance cost?

-The cost of an Inheritance Advance includes an administration fee of 1-2% of the loan amount.
-Interest is rolled up throughout the loan term, so you don’t need to make repayments until the estate is settled by the administrator.
-Interest rates vary based on the size and complexity of your loan.
+The cost includes an administration fee of 1β2% of the loan amount.
+Interest is rolled up throughout the loan term, so no repayments are required until the estate is settled by the administrator.
+Interest rates vary based on the size and complexity of the loan.
+You can repay in full at any time with no extra charges.

 Are there credit checks for an Inheritance Advance?

-What’s the difference between an Inheritance Advance and an Inheritance Tax Loan?
+What is the difference between an Inheritance Advance and an Inheritance Tax Loan?

-Estate Expense and Inheritance Tax Loan FAQs
+Inheritance Tax Loan FAQs

 What is an Inheritance Tax Loan?